The Word for World Is Forest by Ursula K. Le Guin (1972)

 3. Dream-time

 For the Athsheans, dream-time vs. waking-time is not a distinction between the unreal and the real.
 Both are equally valid modes of experience, both equally real.
-They have integrated dreaming into their lives and culture in a way completely alien to the Terrans, who just see them as lazy, lacking in energy and agency.
-In fact, the Athsheans have a different daily rhythm, pausing to sleep or to “daydream,” as the Terrans put it, every few hours.
+They have integrated lucid dreaming into their lives and culture in a way completely alien to the Terrans, who just see them as lazy, lacking in energy and agency.
+In fact, the Athsheans have a different daily rhythm, pausing to “daydream,” as the Terrans put it, every few hours.

 There is evidence for this in the history of the genre.
 I don’t think it’s controversial to say that one of the exemplars of classic hard SF is Isaac Asimov, and his most famous creation is the Foundation series, which centres around a fictitious science called psychohistory.
 All the science in these books is social science.